 Green salad with optional toppings and choose your own salad dressings.
 Kids are very particular about their salad likes and dislikes, so the more they can customize it to their own tastes, the happier they will be.
 Set out small bowls of toppings including:

 Decorating the Cupcakes

-Let each child choose either an unfrosted vanilla or chocolate cupcake.
+Let each child choose either an unfrosted vanilla or an unfrosted chocolate cupcake.
 Next, set them loose to top and decorate them as they wish.
 Tell the children their cupcakes will be judged on appearance so they aren’t tempted to make a messy pile of sweets that they don’t eat when they’re done!
 Toppings can be: